ReturnInfinity/BareMetal-Firecracker/README.md

 ## TODO

 - parse ACPI tables for APIC IDs (SMP removed from this version)
+- when building in unikernel mode exclude monitor binary
 - re-org BareMetal memory usage to make more room for payloads when running with only 2MiB of RAM
+- combine build.sh into baremetal.sh

 //EOF